 Step 2: Move Every Fee Online

-That’s it.
-You’ll want to start slow and ease parents into the process.
-And it will take a bit of work.
-But once you begin transitioning payments to an online system, you’ll wonder how you ever got by without it.
+Start slow and ease parents into the process.
+It will take a bit of work, but once you begin transitioning payments to an online system, you’ll wonder how you ever got by without it.
 Cashless schools can easily collect and track payments, saving staff the hassle of hunting down unpaid fees from students and spending time entering payments by hand.

 Here are a few of the many fees you should move online: